jediknight813/Weather-App/README.md

-a weather website made for the oden project.
+a weather website made for the odin project.

 link to the website: https://jediknight813.github.io/Weather-App/